techgirl777/Technical-Writing-Samples/Gaming PC Assembly Guide.md

 2. **BIOS Settings:**

-3. **Enable XMP/DOCP:** Configure the RAM to run at its advertised speed by enabling the eXtreme Memory Profile (XMP) or similar setting.
+    - **Enable XMP/DOCP:** Configure the RAM to run at its advertised speed by enabling the eXtreme Memory Profile (XMP) or similar setting.

-4. **Set Boot Order:** Prioritize the bootable USB drive as the first boot option.
+    - **Set Boot Order:** Prioritize the bootable USB drive as the first boot option.

-5. **Check Hardware:** Verify that the BIOS correctly detects all components, including the CPU, RAM, and storage drives.
+    - **Check Hardware:** Verify that the BIOS correctly detects all components, including the CPU, RAM, and storage drives.

-### Install the Operating System
+### Step 6: Install the Operating System

 Install the chosen operating system and all necessary drivers.